Things You Should Never Do at the Doctor’s Office, Say Doctors

 Maybe the two alarm clocks we just mentioned didn't go off and you're late for your appointment.
 That's still not an excuse to park in a disabled spot near the doctor’s office when you are not disabled.
 “There are more ticketers near medical buildings and major intersections.
 No matter your state, fines and penalties are substantial—there is no excuse,” says Aranda.
 And once you park don’t yell at someone parked in a disability spot just because you did not see a disability.
 “There are many disabilities that are invisible and rare, like Ehlers-Danlos syndrome, dysautonomia and early diabetes,” points Aranda.

 The Rx: Check the traffic and weather condition and add extra 10 minutes before you leave and be nice to other people.
-"Being less judgmental is good for your soul," says Aranda.
-And to live a happier and healthier life don't miss these 101 Unhealthiest Habits on the Planet.
+“Being less judgmental is good for your soul,” says Aranda.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.